Barnes Wallis: Honours and awards

-Christ's Hospital
+Charity work

 Wallis was awarded £10,000 for his war work from the Royal Commission on Awards to Inventors.
-His grief at the loss of so many airmen in the dams raid was such that Wallis donated the entire sum to his alma mater Christ's Hospital School in 1951 to allow them to set up the RAF Foundationers' Trust, allowing the children of RAF personnel killed or injured in action to attend the school.
-Around this time he also became an Almoner of Christ's Hospital.
+His grief at the loss of so many airmen in the dams raid was such that Wallis donated the entire sum to his alma mater Christ's Hospital School in 1951 to allow them to set up the RAF Foundationers' Trust, assisting the children of RAF personnel killed or injured in action to attend the school.
+Around this time he also became an almoner of Christ's Hospital.
 When he retired from aeronautical work in 1957, he was appointed Treasurer and Chairman of the Council of Almoners of Christ's Hospital, holding the post of Treasurer for nearly 13 years.
 During this time he oversaw its major reconstruction.